 Such dramatic differences in home range area between sexes are due to two things- reproductive condition and season.
 Male bears travel incredible distances throughout the breeding season of June and July, while movements by female bears are generally limited to the highest quality habitat available.
 Female home range area is further limited as they often have cubs or yearling bears in tow.
 In addition, home range area varies considerably between seasons due to significant shifts in food availability.

-During the spring and summer months, bears in the Southern Appalachians feed primarily on grasses and fruit, such blackberries, blueberries, and huckleberries.
-In the fall, a diet of hard mast composed of acorns and beechnuts allow bears to put on extraordinary fat reserves that enable not only survival, but cub production, during the denning season.
+During the spring and summer months, bears in the Southern Appalachians feed primarily on grasses and fruit, such as blackberries, blueberries, and huckleberries.
+In the fall, a diet of hard mast composed of acorns and beechnuts allows the bears to put on extraordinary fat reserves that enable not only survival but cub production, during the denning season.
 The remainder of their diet typically consists of insects and any animal material discovered while foraging.
 Favorite insect items include grubs and underground yellow jacket nests, which bears often dig up to consume this protein-rich food source.

 Female black bears typically reach sexual maturity at three years of age, depending upon their physical condition.
 Biologically, male bears may reach maturity at three to four years of age, but their ability to breed is often limited due to the presence of older, more mature males.
 The breeding season occurs from June to mid-July and males will breed with as many females as possible.
 Births occur in January while the female is denning.
 Females give birth to one to five cubs, with an average litter size of two.
 Litters are produced every other year and cubs generally weigh only 8–16 ounces at birth.

-Timing of den entry varies considerably and is primarily determined by sex, reproductive condition, and fall food availability.
+The timing of den entry varies considerably and is primarily determined by sex, reproductive condition, and fall food availability.
 In Kentucky, females typically enter dens from mid-November to December.
 Collectively, female bears den before males, and pregnant females or those with offspring den before solitary females.
-Sometimes older males den for relatively short periods, and may travel a bit before denning in another location.
-That is especially true if there is ready access to garbage or other human-related food source during the winter months.
+Sometimes older males den for relatively short periods and may travel a bit before denning in another location.
+That is especially true if there is ready access to garbage or other human-related food sources during the winter months.
 During poor mast years, however, bears den later as it takes longer to acquire enough to make through the 3–4 month denning period in which bears do not eat, drink, urinate, or defecate.

 Bears in Kentucky usually den in rock cavities, hollow trees, or open dens in thick brush piles.
 Cubs grow rapidly as their diet consists exclusively of high-calorie and fat-rich milk provided by the mother’s fat reserve from the previous winter’s hard mast consumption.
 Females with offspring generally emerge from dens in March or April.
-Females with offspring remain together throughout the second winter in which they again den as a family unit.
-At about 16 months of age the yearling bears disperse soon as the mother comes into estrus in preparation for the breeding season.
+Females with offspring remain together throughout the second winter, and they again den as a family unit.
+At about 16 months of age, the yearling bears disperse soon as the mother comes into estrus in preparation for the breeding season.

 Bears are extremely curious animals as a likely result of their intensive learning process as offspring.
 Emerging from dens weighing only 5–10 pounds, cubs have less than one year to learn the necessary skills to ensure their survival as solitary yearlings.
 This quickly promotes the development of exploratory behaviors as bears learn to locate food, find escape cover, and navigate through large territories.